chrishoen/Dev_RisLib/README.md

    5. Threads for TCP server and client, UDP, and serial that are used to communicate binary messages.
    6. Command line executive classes for console and parameter and parameters files.
    7. A filtered print facility that can redirect to separate windows.
-   8. Thread Services classes that provide for instumentation of threads.
+   8. Trace buffers that provide for instumentation of threads.
-   8. Miscellaneous utility functions.
+   9. Miscellaneous utility functions.

-This library is written for Windows and Linux in Visual Studio, using the cmake paradigm.
-The classes are based on Win32 or pthread realtime functions for threads and sockets and such.
-The library is portable.
-The details of the provided functionality that are specific to Win32 are contained in a small set of `*_win.cpp` or `*_linux.cpp`files.
-It is the intention of the library that programs built under Windows can be rebuilt seamlessly under Linux.
-CMake is used to implement the cross platform functionality.
+This library is written for Windows and Linux in Visual Studio and VS Code, using open folder cmake .
+The classes are based on either Win32 or Linux support for threads and sockets and such.
+The library is portable and the details of the provided functionality that are specific to Win32 or Linux are contained in a small set of `*_win.cpp` or `*_linux.cpp`files.

-The solution contains the library project and a set of associated unit test projects.
+The solution contains the library project and a set of unit test and protorype projects.

 ## Classes
 ``` markdown